LATN 2119 Latin Institute

 The information below might still reflect the old course numbers.
 Bracketed numbers, if any, are the old course numbers.
 Learn more...)

 20 hours; 12 credits

 Rapid, intensive introduction to the forms and syntax of Latin and to major authors and literary genres read in the original.
 History of Latin literature and methods of literary criticism.
 In the literature section, students choose to concentrate on either classical or medieval authors.
-This program covers the entire sequence through course 3112 and satisfies the college language requirement.
+This program covers the entire sequence through course 3112 and satisfies the Pathways College Option LOTE (Language Other Than English) requirement.
 Eleven-week summer course taught at the Graduate Center.

 Prerequisite: application to and permission of the director of the Latin/Greek Institute.